sakuragram/releases/README.md

-this a releases for sakuragram. thats all.
+this a test releases for sakuragram. thats all.